Thursday, November 17

 Quick Facts about Oregon:

-1. A few things Oregon is known for are: the beautiful coastlines, lighthouses, ghost towns, and Tillamook ice-cream and cheese.
-A few of the nicknames for the state of Oregon are: the Beaver State and the Sunset State.
+1. Oregon is known for its beautiful coastlines, lighthouses, ghost towns, and Tillamook ice cream and cheese.
+It is also nicknamed the Beaver State and the Sunset State.
 The Oregon state motto is “Alis volat propriis.”
-Alis volat propriis is a Latin phrase which means, “She flies with her own wings”.
-The Oregon state motto was adopted sometime in 1987.
+Alis volat propriis is a Latin phrase that means “She flies with her own wings.”
+The state motto was adopted in 1987.
 The abbreviation for Oregon is OR.

 2. The capital of Oregon is Salem.
 Salem officially became the capital of Oregon in 1851.
 Salem has an estimated population of about 177,725 people.

 3. The state bird of Oregon is the Western meadowlark.
 The Western meadowlark was chosen as the state bird for Oregon in 1927.
-Western meadowlarks have a bright beautiful yellow color on its neck, underneath, and chest area.
+Western meadowlarks have a bright, beautiful yellow color on their neck, underneath, and chest area.
 The bird also has a black v shape on its chest area.
-The Western meadowlark has a mixture of black, brown, and a creamy grey coloring on their backs, tails, and wings.
+The Western meadowlark has a mixture of black, brown, and creamy grey coloring on its backs, tails, and wings.

-4. The Oregon official state flower is the Oregon Grape also known as the Mahonia aquifolium.
-It is an evergreen flowering plant.
-The Oregon Grape flower starts blooming during the months of April and May.
+4. The Oregon Grape, also known as the Mahonia aquifolium, is the official Oregon state flower.
+It is an evergreen flowering plant that starts blooming in April and May.
 The Oregon Grape is a beautiful flower!!
 It became the official state flower in 1899.

-6. Some crops that are grown in Oregon are: apples, blueberries, cherries, corn, onions, and potatoes.
+6. Some crops grown in Oregon are apples, blueberries, cherries, corn, onions, and potatoes.

-7. Some cool places to visit while in Oregon are: the Crater Lake National Park, Thor's Well, and the Tillamook Bay Heritage Route.
+7. Some cool places to visit in Oregon are the Crater Lake National Park, Thor's Well, and the Tillamook Bay Heritage Route.

-8. Some animals that live in Oregon are: birds, black bear, bald eagles, Marbled Murrelet, white-tailed jackrabbit, and the western painted turtle.
+8. Some animals that live in Oregon are birds, black bears, bald eagles, the Marbled Murrelet, white-tailed jackrabbits, and the western-painted turtle.

-9. Oregon can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Oregon was 119 degrees Fahrenheit in Pendleton, Oregon on August 10, 1898.
-The coldest temperature ever recorded in Oregon was -54 degrees (54 degrees below zero) Fahrenheit in Seneca, Oregon on February 10, 1933.
+9. Oregon can get very hot and cold depending on the time of year.
+The hottest temperature recorded in Oregon was 119 degrees Fahrenheit in Pendleton, Oregon, on August 10, 1898.
+The coldest temperature ever recorded in Oregon was -54 degrees (54 degrees below zero) Fahrenheit in Seneca, Oregon, on February 10, 1933.

 Share a cool fact about Oregon with us?